Getting Started with Full Spectrum Slicing

 With all the above making us experts, it’s time for real-world prints.
 Let’s have a look at a few you can try yourself!

-Note: Due to incompatibility across slicers and printer-specific settings, I recommend Importing Maker World (or any non-Snapmaker Orca) 3MF files rather than opening them.
-You may also need to reset each primary Filament color.
-And of course, define your added mixed colors if using Full Spectrum.
+Note: Due to incompatibility across slicers and printer-specific settings, I recommend Importing any non-Snapmaker Orca 3MF files rather than opening them.
+You should also re-select each primary Filament color after import.

-This print is a perfect use case as it uses basic primary and secondary colors (with a bit of black for the eyes) to great effect.
-When we slice it we see Full Spectrum kicking in for the green, orange, and “plummy purple” mixed filament portions made from basic red, yellow, and blue filaments:
+When we slice it we see Full Spectrum kicking in for the mixed colors made from basic red, yellow, and black filaments:

 As explained in Section 2, two main things affect color blending most: layer height and filament translucency.
-For this print, I ran two different chicks.
-(Actually more, but these were the “worst” and best results…)
+So for this print, I tried two different dragons.

-Chick 2: Partly translucent filament, 0.1 mm layer height (PETG)
+Dragon 2: Partly translucent filaments, 0.1 mm layer height (PLA)

-Note: It isn’t the material (PLA vs. PETG) that matters for color blending, only the color and opacity of the materials.
+Note: It isn’t the material (PLA, PETG, etc.) that matters for color blending, only the color and opacity of the materials.

 We definitely see differences in blending as we look more closely:

-The most pronounced difference is on the top of the purple feathers.
-With thicker, more opaque layers, the red and blue stripes are very visible but vanish when we go to thinner layers and translucent filament.
+The most pronounced difference is on the top of the dark burgundy claws (bottom).
+With thicker, more opaque layers, the red and black stripes are very visible but vanish when we go to thinner layers and translucent filament.

-Zooming in on the more vertical, orange neck of our chick, there was one other print setting difference: A 1:1 blend of red and yellow (two alternating layers) for Chick 1, and 1:2 red to yellow for Chick 2 (three alternating layers) to brighten up the orange.
+Zooming in on the more vertical, orange horns of our dragons, there was one other print setting difference: A 1:1 blend of red and yellow (two alternating layers) for Dragon 1 and 1:2, red to yellow, for Dragon 2 (three alternating layers) to brighten up the orange.

-Despite the “taller color stack,” the red is still less visible against the yellow in the orange for Chick 2, vanishing at a distance.
+Despite the “taller color stack,” the red is still less visible against the yellow in the orange for Dragon 2, vanishing at a distance.
 Very nice!
+Just going to the thinner, ~0.1 mm layers helps.
+More translucent filament boosts the illusion further.

-Color theorists out there are raging I started off with RYB primary colors though, so let’s have a look at CMY filaments.
-This is a fantastic example for one of my tips below.
+Color theorists out there are raging at the colors we started off with though, so let’s have a look at cyan, magenta, and yellow (CMY) filaments for a wide range of color.
+It'll be a good example for one of the tips below...

-As mentioned in the tips below, not all CMY filament sets are created equal.
-I do not recommend randomly buying CMYK kits as they usually do not advertise their translucency and typically prove to be very opaque.
+As mentioned in the tips below, if you're interested in better visual blending with CMY filament, I do not recommend randomly buying CMYK kits.
+Most do not advertise translucency and typically prove to be very opaque.

 4.3.
 Desk Lantern (RYB)